entertainment-venue/sm/README.md

 ### Container

-`Container` is the resource for shard to run in, and `Container` establish `Session` with etcd, the `Session` is used for the management of key in etcd, management meaning that:
+`Container` is the resource for shard to run in, and `Container` establish `Session` with etcd, the `Session` is used for the management of keys in etcd, management meaning that:

-* `Container` goes down, heartbeat(container self or shard in it) all will be recycled.
+* `Container` goes down, heartbeat which from container to etcd server will be ended.
 * Only the unchanged properties of app or shard will stay in etcd permanently, make data to be managed as clean as the moonlight.